Bahn-X/swift-composable-navigator/README.md

 More information on the `NavigationTree` and how to compose `PathBuilder`s can be found [here](https://github.com/Bahn-X/swift-composable-navigator/wiki/NavigationTree).

 ## Vanilla SwiftUI + ComposableNavigator
-Let's go back to our vanille SwiftUI home view and enhance it using the ComposableNavigator.
+Let's go back to our vanilla SwiftUI home view and enhance it using the ComposableNavigator.

 ```swift
 import ComposableNavigator